About the Research Hub

 Researchers register and apply for access to the Researcher Workbench to analyze data.

 Registered researchers in the Researcher Workbench can create research projects using collaborative workspaces, cohort-building tools, interactive notebooks, and more.
-Currently, researchers must have an eRA Commons account and complete the All of Us Research Program data access process to access the Researcher Workbench and Registered Tier data.
+Currently, researchers must verify their identity and complete the All of Us Research Program data access process to access the Researcher Workbench and Registered Tier data.

 View publications and research findings related to the All of Us Research Program on the Publications page.